-As a secondary point, we identify a structurally very similar class of moments for the Jacobi $\beta$-ensemble, although now parametrised by a single exponent $h$, rather than two exponents $(s,h)$ as in (\ref{1.3a}).
+As a secondary point, discussed in \S \ref{S4}, we identify a structurally very similar class of moments to $\mathcal F_{N,\beta}(s,h)$ for the Jacobi $\beta$-ensemble, although now parametrised by a single exponent $h$, rather than two exponents $(s,h)$ as in (\ref{1.3a}).
 These are specified by

 where

 and the normalisation, which is referred to as the Selberg integral, has the gamma function evaluation